-- Rationale: The reason why we are taking the trade.
-MR means its a Mean Reversion trade because we have an oversold/overbought situation that may be about to snap back in the opposite direction.
-TF means its a Trend Following trade because we have a range expansion and momentum behind a trend either up or down.
+Rationale: The reason why we are taking the trade.
+MR means it's a Mean Reversion trade because we have an oversold/overbought situation that may be about to snap back in the opposite direction.
+MO means its a Momentum trade because we have a range expansion and momentum behind a trend either up or down.

 How To Use The List:

 Obviously, there is no rule that says you need to trade everything on the list.
 It is simply meant to give you trade ideas in addition to the Trade Alerts that I send out.